Volkswagen Taigo Review 2023 | Top Gear

 Volkswagen’s latest niche-busting coupe-crossover thing.
 The Taigo joins a huge range of VW SUVs on sale in the UK, all of which we will now attempt to list (at the time of writing, no doubt there’ll be a new one by the time you read this).
 So, deep breath.
 It currently sells the T-Cross, T-Roc, T-Roc Cabriolet, Tiguan, Tiguan Allspace, Touareg, ID.4 and now the ID.5.
 Good grief.

 It’s based on the MQB A0 platform that also underpins both the Polo and the T-Cross.
 It’s not technically an all-new car either, because it shares a great deal with the Volkswagen Nivus sold in South America.
-To become a Taigo it gets a couple of styling tweaks inside and out as well as a new R-Line trim level.
+To become a Taigo it gets a couple of styling tweaks inside and out as well as different trim levels.

 Advertisement - Page continues below

 When it was unveiled, the general consensus was that the Taigo would become the new entry-level VW SUV on our shores.
 However, Volkswagen knows that the ‘coupe’ body style means it can charge extra for a little bit more ‘style’.
-Prices start from just over £23k, roughly £1k more than the smaller T-Cross and around £2.5k less than the larger T-Roc.
-Head over to the buying tab for more.
+Prices start from just under £26k, roughly £2k more than the smaller T-Cross and around £2.5k less than the larger T-Roc.
+Head over to the Buying tab for more.

 Its selling point, however, is really its coupe-style image, and you’ll likely have already made your own mind up on the looks.
-It’s hardly the most eye-catching thing in the sector and the brash full width rear lightbar splits opinion.
-Still, it’s less polarising than something like a Ford Puma, if easily forgettable.
+It’s hardly the most eye-catching thing in the sector and the brash, full width rear lightbar splits opinion.
 Upper trim levels get chunky black plastic cladding all along the sills and silver roof rails for a bit more of a ‘lifestyle’ look, if that’s what you’re into.

 Advertisement - Page continues below

-Still, the ride was smooth enough, particularly on the entry-level 16-inch alloys, absorbing bumps and potholes easily.
-Handled surprisingly well around corners, too, staying level and composed.
-Full details on the driving tab.
+Still, the ride is pretty smooth, particularly on the entry-level 16in alloys, absorbing bumps and potholes easily.
+It handles reasonably well, too, staying level and composed.
+As long as you’re gentle, mind.

 Our choice from the range